AlexeyGorokhov/templator/README.md

 * Replaces `{{> ./relative_path/file_name.ext}}` with recursively rendered content of the target file.

-* Recursively renders all files in the `srcFolder`, except files with names started with the `_` symbol, and places the rendered files in the `destFolder`.
+* Recursively renders all files in the `srcFolder`, except files with names starting with the `_` symbol, and places the rendered files in the `destFolder`.

 ## Installation